TorchSSL/TorchSSL/README.md

 6. UDA
 7. ReMixMatch
 8. FixMatch
+9. FlexMatch

-Besides, we implement our Curriculum Pseudo Labeling (CPL) method for Pseudo-Label (Flex-Pseudo-Label), FixMatch (FlexMatch), and UDA (Flex-UDA).
+Besides, we implement our Curriculum Pseudo Labeling (CPL) method for Pseudo-Label (Flex-Pseudo-Label) and UDA (Flex-UDA).

 We support 5 popular datasets in SSL research as listed below: